Top Ten Tips Disclaimer

 (7) has been totally or partially unemployed for a waiting period of at least seven consecutive days; and

 A week may not be counted as a waiting period week for the purposes of this section:

-Notwithstanding any other provision of this section, an individual who has been paid benefits in the individual's current benefit year equal to or exceeding three times the individual's benefit amount is eligible to receive benefits on the individual's waiting period claim in accordance with this subtitle.
+Notwithstanding any other provision of this section, an individual is eligible to receive benefits on the individual's waiting period claim in accordance with this subtitle if the individual has been paid benefits in the individual's current benefit year equal to or exceeding two times the individual's benefit amount and:

 6. Participation in Reemployment Services